Hestercombe: Quintessential Somerset Gardens

-Experience 50 acres of quintessential Somerset gardens, near Taunton.
-Spanning three centuries of garden design, Hestercombe Gardens offer a unique combination and varied experience of the Georgian Landscape Garden (designed 1750s), the Victorian Shrubbery and the Edwardian Formal Gardens (early 1900s).
+Experience 50 acres of quintessentially Somerset gardens, near Taunton.
+Spanning four centuries of garden design, Hestercombe Gardens offer a unique combination and varied experience of the Georgian Landscape Garden (designed 1750s), the Victorian Shrubbery and the Edwardian Formal Gardens (early 1900s).
 A 17th century Water garden is currently being restored and is scheduled to open in 2021.

 Setting off along the gravel walk on the southern edge of Rook Wood you’ll discover a breathtaking view from the magnificent Daisy Steps which were designed by Sir Edwin Lutyens to create a link between his Formal Garden and the earlier Landscape Garden.